mariamnaqvi/florence_git_intro/git_intro_notes.md

 - push your commits at least once or twice a day
 - "If it ain't in version control, then it doesn't exist"
 - "Git Push every day"

+- Making a directory is making a directory
+- mkdir some_directory
+- Repos are special folders (where a git init has been done) Creating a repository:
+- we can create on github and clone down. (in this case, GitHub is doing the mkdir then doing the git init inside of that folder on their servers).
+When we clone this, we're getting copy of this new folder that was initialized as a git repo
+- alternative method is to create the folder on your laptop first then running git init.
+~/Desktop/codeup_data_science/
+~/Desktop/codeup_data_science/database-exercises/
+~/Desktop/codeup_data_science/python-exercises/
+~/Desktop/codeup_data_science/regression-exercises/
+~/Desktop/codeup_data_science/regression-project/
+Avoid repos inside of repos.
 - If your commit message is kinda short, you can do `git commit -m "this is my commit"`